kvpz/unknotted26.github.io/_posts/Blog/2016-10-19-TopicsInOOCSharp.markdown

 **protected**: This is similar to the private modifier but not as strict.
 Protected data is private to the client of the class, just as private data, *but* it is not private to a class that is inheriting from it.
 Thus, the benefits of this are only seen when using inheritance.

 **private**: This data can only be accessed by other data within the class (for example, a class' functions can access private data).
-This is the least permissive access level.
+This is the least permissive access level. *Member data within a class is defaulted to private!*

 **internal**: This data can be accessed only within the same assembly.